How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 Step 3: Configure and Export

 Click Export.
-The tool renders each page in a headless browser, captures the full HTML/CSS output, strips Squarespace tracking scripts and credit badges, and packages everything into a downloadable ZIP.
+The tool renders each page in a headless browser, captures the full HTML/CSS output, strips Squarespace tracking scripts, and packages everything into a downloadable ZIP file.

-Upload your exported files to any static hosting provider.
-Your Squarespace design is now running independently, without any Squarespace subscription.
+Unzip your downloaded files and upload them to any static hosting provider.
+Your exact Squarespace design is now running independently, completely free from any Squarespace subscription.

-When you export Squarespace to HTML, the output includes:
+When you export Squarespace to HTML using this method, the output includes:

-• Full visual design.
-Every section, block, and layout element appears exactly as it does on Squarespace.
+• Full visual design: Every section, block, and layout element appears exactly as it did on Squarespace.

-• CSS and typography.
-All styles, custom fonts, and responsive breakpoints are captured.
+• CSS and typography: All styles, custom fonts, and responsive breakpoints are captured perfectly.

-• Navigation.
-Header menus, dropdowns, and footer links work locally.
+• Navigation: Header menus, dropdowns, and footer links work locally out-of-the-box.

-• Scroll animations.
-Squarespace's entrance animations are recovered via cross-platform polyfills.
+• Scroll animations: Squarespace's native entrance animations are recovered via cross-platform polyfills.

-• Forms.
-Rewritten with working submission endpoints (not dependent on Squarespace backend).
+• Forms: Rewritten with working submission endpoints (not dependent on the Squarespace backend).

 What does not transfer: